-Stop taking NSAIDs (Nonsteroidal anti-inflammatory drugs) for Pain Relief
+Stop taking NSAIDs for Pain Relief

 Here is the catch.
 In order to alleviate pain, non-steroidal anti-inflammatory drugs are prescribed to stop the action of prostaglandins, but the prostaglandins are quintessential to the healing process.
-The best suggestion would be stop taking the NSAIDs as soon as possible after suffering a broken bone.
+The best suggestion would be to stop taking NSAIDs as soon as possible after suffering a broken bone.
 Alternatively, you could take a non-NSAID pain medication such as acetaminophen for pain relief, for it does not have the same effect on prostaglandins.

 The broken bones of people who smoke take longer to heal.
 The smoke reduces blood flow, therefore reduces the amount of nutrients and oxygen getting to the injury site.
 The chemicals released in the blood from smoking damage the cells that form bone.
-This process and significantly decrease healing time or prevent complete healing altogether.
+This process and significantly decrease healing time or prevents complete healing altogether.